Boeing/config-file-validator/README.md

 optional flags:
   -exclude-dirs string
-    	Subdirectories to exclude when searching for configuration files -reporter string
+    	Subdirectories to exclude when searching for configuration files -exclude-file-types string
+    	A comma separated list of file types to ignore -reporter string
     	Format of the printed report.
 Options are standard and json (default "standard")
 ```